dominikberse/homeassistant-bluetooth-mesh/README.md

 # homeassistant-bluetooth-mesh

 This project aims to integrate Bluetooth Mesh devices into Home Assistant directly.

 The project is in a development state.
 The current approach is to use the Home Assistant MQTT integration on the Home Assistant side.
-Then for every Bluetooth Mesh device type a *bridge* class is implemented, that maps the node's functionality to a Home Assistant device class.
+Then for every Bluetooth Mesh device type a _bridge_ class is implemented, that maps the node's functionality to a Home Assistant device class.

 ## Poject State

 The basic requirements for this setup are already implemented:

 - MQTT integration using `asyncio_mqtt`
 - Bluetooth Mesh integration using `bluetooth_mesh`
 - Mechanisms to allow easy communication between both ends

 Additionally a command line interface for easy scanning and provisioning is available.

 ### Devices

 Currently the following bridges are implemented:

-  - *Generic Light Bridge*: Maps a basic Bluetooth Mesh light to a Home Assistant Light.
-Currently only on/off.
+- _Generic Light Bridge_: Maps a basic Bluetooth Mesh light to a Home Assistant Light.
+Supports on / off, brightness and color temperature.
+Since I do not have Bluetooth Mesh RGB Leds at hand, I do not plan on supporting them.
+The implementation should basically follow the color temperature though.

 ### Roadmap

-- Extend functionality of *Generic Light Bridge* to support brightness and light color
+- Check relay setup
 - Dockerize application
 - Provide as HACS integration
 - Extend README